 The Handmaid's Tale

 Margaret Atwood is one of the most well known feminist writers out there.
 She often focuses her books around women dominated by a patriarchal society.
-One of Atwood’s most famous works, The Handmaid’s Tale, has recently resurged in popularity due to the forthcoming television adaptation and the current political climate—which some have compared to the dystopian setting of Atwood’s novel and others like 1984.
+One of Atwood’s most famous works, The Handmaid’s Tale, has recently resurged in popularity due to the forthcoming television adaptation and the current political climate—which some have compared to the dystopian setting of Atwood’s novel.
 Winner of the Arthur C. Clarke Award and a five-time Booker Prize finalist, Atwood tends to write dystopian speculative fiction.
 The Handmaid’s Tale follows the story of Offred, a young woman living in the military dictatorship of the Republic of Gilead following the collapse of the United States.
 Offred is a handmaid, the term for a slave who is forced to reproduce with men who have sterile wives.

 If you’re looking a powerful, female-drive story, look no further than Kameron Hurley’s Bel Dame Apocrypha series.
 The books follow Nyx, a former government assassin entangled in a never-ending war.
 It’s rooted in a world of science fiction, and challenges societal roles—specifically that of women.
 In addition to her fiction book (she just released The Stars of Legion in February), Hurley is also the author of The Geek Feminist Revolution, which collects several of her Hugo Award-winning blog essays, as well as new work, to serve as a commentary on the state of the geek world.